In this section

 •__tostring is the function that returns the decoded header value;

-•__concat is the function that concatenates the decrypted value of the header with a string. |
+•__concat is the function that concatenates the decrypted value of the header and the string. |

 Table contains the spam check report for the specified message.